 Tuples are immutable, sequential types that are similar to arrays.
 They also

-represent forms so are the main data structure in source code.
+source forms are reprented by lists).
 Like all data structres, their

 contents can be retrieved with the